mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 - Bouncy_Circles.ino
 - SpriteRotatingCube.ino

-## Overclocking an additional display ili9488
+# Overclocking test with an ili9488 display

 Goal was to find out, which is the maximum frequency the ili9488 display works stable.
 Overclocking and PIO SPI with Earle Philhower's RP2040 board package allows to test several SPI frequencies.